Yellowstone National Park: The Best Park (Part 3)

 Great company and Limping Larry

 Five minutes later, the eruption ceased even as the steam continued to pour out.
 People lingered to talk and we met a couple who met at each other at a campground while doing full-time RV.
-While we were talking a coyote limped by just behind us.
+While we were talking, a coyote limped by just behind us.
 This was Limping Larry, a famous resident of the area for the last 3 years.
 I wondered how a limping coyote can hunt and get food.

 Smoking lake